A secure virtual hard drive, powered by the cloud.

 If the data is cached locally, then it's read in directly from the local cache, and there is very little overhead in accessing it.
-But if the data is not cached locally, then that data must be retrieved from your cloud provider.
-How long this takes depends on a number of factors including your Internet connection speed, the cloud provider's speed and how much data is being read in.
+But if the data is not cached locally, then that data must be retrieved from your storage provider.
+How long that takes depends on a number of factors, including the connection speed to your storage provider, the storage provider's speed, and how much data is being read in.

 Q. What happens to the cloud drive when my local cache drive starts running out of disk space?

 StableBit CloudDrive requires free space on your cached drive in order to function properly.
 If your cached drive were to completely run out of disk space, you would not be able to write any new data to your cloud drive until more space becomes available on your cache drive.

-In order to prevent your cached drive from running out of disk space, StableBit CloudDrive will start to throttle writes going to your cloud drive if the free space on that drive falls below 5 GB.
+In order to prevent your cached drive from running out of disk space, StableBit CloudDrive will start to throttle writes going to your cloud drive if the free space on the cache drive falls below 5 GB.

 Q. Can I mount the same cloud drive on multiple computers at the same time?